All TIGALA Guardians ad Litem have a minimum of 10 years’ experience working with children and families.

 Tim is a committee member for NOTA Ireland and is on the advisory council for Stop it Now Ireland which is run by The Lucy Faithfull Foundation, the only UK-wide charity dedicated solely to preventing child sexual abuse.

-Tim is currently completing an LLM in Children’s Rights and Family Law where his knowledge and skills in the areas of child care law, family law, juvenile justice, international children’s rights law, comparative family property law, and refugee and forced displacement law have been greatly enriched.
-He is engaged in ongoing socio-legal research as part of an innovative child law clinic researching and contributing to areas such as surrogacy, parental alienation, and child rights as human rights defenders as part of a new model law.
-He is currently researching Ireland’s compliance and implementation of international standards in accordance with the UN Convention on the Rights of the Child for separated children.
+Tim holds an LLM Masters’ in Children’s Rights and Family Law where his knowledge and skills in the areas of child care law, family law, juvenile justice, international children’s rights, comparative family property law, and refugee and forced displacement law have been greatly enriched.
+He completed a Socio-legal research dissertation on Separated Children in Ireland by analyzing the state’s compliance with Article 12 of the U.N Convention on the Rights of the Child.

 2017 – 2018 | University College Cork – Postgraduate Diploma in Advanced Fieldwork Practice and Supervision (Social Work) – Awarded First Class Honours